chvandorp/scdynsys/README.md

 ## Using the package

-The `motebooks` folder contains code used for the aforementioned preprint.
+The `notebooks` folder contains code used for the aforementioned preprint.
-To run these, you first have to download the flow cytometry data from Zonedo *TODO: link to data repo: create DOI*.
+To run the notebooks, you first have to download the flow cytometry data from Zonedo *TODO: link to data repo: create DOI*.
+The `notebooks` folder contains an overview (README) file describing what all notebooks are used for and the order in which they have to be executed.

 ## TODO

-Some improvments:
+Some improvements:

 * Replace python `pickle`s in the data folder with human-readable `json` files.
 * Refactor the notebooks to avoid code repetition between the CD8 and CD8 analysis.